mikemintz/react-rethinkdb/README.md

 Check out the [`examples/`] folder in this repository for fully-working React applications.
 You will need to [install RethinkDB] first if you haven't already.

+The [`examples/tutorial/`] project has in-depth instructions explaining how to create a simple app from scratch.

 You can also peruse the comments in the source code in the [`src/`] directory:
 * [`Session.js`] to create a new websocket connection to the backend/database